Gudapavansai/OralVis-HealthCare/README.md

-Techoglogies are used
+## technologies are used for this project?
-1.vite
-2.React js
-3.javascript
-4.shadcn/ui
+- Vite
+- JavaScript
+- React
+- shadcn-ui
+- Tailwind CSS

 Press this link running locally Link:http://localhost:5176/

+##screenshorts: